theKashey/react-imported-component/README.md

 - `whenComponentsReady():Promise`, will be resolved, when all (loading right now) marks are loaded.
 - `rehydrateMarks([marks]):Promise`, loads _marked_ async chunks.
 - `injectLoadableTracker` - helper factory for the stream transformer

+### Types
+#### Loadable
+All imports inside library are converted into `Loadable` object, and it's often accessible from outside via `useImported().loadable`, `useLoadable`(not documented), `getLoadable`(not documented).
+Even if it's documented from TS point of view - let's keep all fields in a secret, except one:
+- `resolution` - promise reflecting resolution of this loadable object

 <a name="setup"/>